-Arno Rafael Minkkinen is a Finnish American photographer, essayist, educator and curator with over 100 solo and 200 group exhibitions worldwide.
-Completing his 8th year on the Society of Photographic Education National Board, Minkkinen is Emeritus Professor at the University of Massachusetts Lowell and docent at Aalto University School of Art, Design and Architecture in Helsinki.
+Arno Rafael Minkkinen is a Finnish-American photographer, essayist, curator and professor emeritus at the University of Massachusetts Lowell as well as docent at Aalto University, School of Art, Design, and Architecture in Helsinki, Finland.

-His works are held in major collections such as the Musée d’art moderne and Georges Pompidou Center in Paris, the Musée de l’Élysée in Lausanne, the Contemporary Art Museum Kiasma in Helsinki, the Museum of Modern Art in New York, the Museum of Fine Arts Boston, the Nelson-Atkins Museum of Art in Kansas City, the Museum of Fine Arts Houston, and the Tokyo Metropolitan Museum of Photography.
-Edwynn Houk Gallery in New York, Robert Klein Gallery in Boston, and Galerie Camera Obscura in Paris represent his work along with galleries in Beijing, Bruxelles, Lisbon, Luxembourg, Köln, Moscow, Oslo, and Torino.
+Collections include the Musée d’art moderne and the Georges Pompidou Centre in Paris, the Musée de l’Élysée in Lausanne, the Contemporary Art Museum Kiasma in Helsinki, the Museum of Modern Art in New York, the Museum of Fine Arts Boston, the Museum of Fine Arts Houston, the Nelson Atkins Museum of Art in Kansas City, and the Tokyo Metropolitan Museum of Photography.